Kongduino/BastWAN_Minimal_LoRa/README.md

 ## UPDATE [2021/05/23]

 I've played around with settings a bit, adding stuff for Pavel, my outdoors BastWAN.
 Some features are implemented, others WIP.
 I've added the possibility to add a "HT" sensor: DHT, BME680, HDC1080, should you wish to add environment data to your packets.
 It was originally for the BastMobile, and I retrofitted it in there.
-I am using a DHT22 for the Pavel setup: since it is in a metal enclosure, I want to now how hot it gets in there – it is summer here, and there's lots of sunshine.
+I am using a DHT22 for the Pavel setup: since it is in a metal enclosure, I want to know how hot it gets in there – it is summer here, and there's lots of sunshine.
 PONG packets include Temperature & Humidity if a sensor is available.
 The 3 sensors use the same set of global variables.

 The BastMobile can (and does) save its settings to an SD card.
 I don't have this on simpler installs like Pavel, but I do have EEPROMs in a drawer, so I am planning to make use of them and add an I2C EEPROM to save and read settings.
 WIP.
 See above the `SparkFun_External_EEPROM` note.